 This is the most significant practical difference today.

-Reality check: I use Obsidian mobile daily for quick notes and reading.
-It’s as reliable as any native iOS app.
-Logseq mobile works for basic tasks, but I’ve hit sync conflicts and performance issues.
+Reality check: Obsidian mobile is production-ready for daily quick notes; Logseq mobile handles basic tasks but sync conflicts and performance issues are commonly reported.
 If you live on your phone, this matters.

 Winner: Obsidian, clearly.
 Logseq will get there eventually, but today Obsidian mobile is production-ready while Logseq mobile is “works for me” territory.